 The cost estimation of a turnkey company is rigorous and relatively straightforward.
 For a turnkey house with a surface area of 160 m², 3 bedrooms, and an E level of E50, you can assume approximately 155,000 to 175,000 EUR.
 That is excluding taxes, land, and architect.
 Based on the choices you make in terms of finish, the price can rise quite a bit still.

 Advantage: All factors are taken into account, and you enjoy economies of scale.
 Often, turnkey companies offer finished projects in larger lots so that you can save some money on the land.
 This advantage of scale also applies to the purchase of materials.

 Disadvantage: On the one hand, you choose to build stress-free with a turnkey company, but on the other hand, you will not gain on budget.
 So in most cases, you pay a little more than you would coordinate everything yourself.
 And most changes that deviate from the default plan not agreed upon upfront will cost you more.
 Think air-conditioning, extra outlets, specific cabling, etc.

 The so-called Breyne law[NL] -the housing construction law- offers protection to the buyer of a turnkey house.
 This is a big plus if you know how bad things can go.
 However, you must pay attention to the specifics of the law, as any deviation from it can mean that you aren’t protected by it.

 Advantage: The Breyne law provides several significant benefits.
 Your deposit will be a maximum of 5% of the total price.
-Your total cost will be determined in advance, and there is a mandatory delivery in a provisional phase and a year later in a final step.
+Your total cost will be determined in advance, and there is a mandatory delivery in a provisional phase and a year later in the final step.
 Finally, the law provides a complete guarantee that ensures that the house will still be fully finished in the event of failure.